tokiclover/hprofile/README.md

 a profile which manage power profile for different sub-systems: cpu, usb, pci, pci aspm, nmi watchdog, vm write back time out and intel hda sound card.

+## dik

+a profile to manage hard disk power management using hdparm software.

+## rfkill

+a simple profile to manage software RFKill capable devices, beware that, some hardware require a cold reboot (that is, shutdown and removing the battery for a few secondes) to function properly afterwards.

 ### README

 See the REAME file